 The generator supplying the electric train heating load also supplied power to the radiator fan, traction motor blower motors and the traction generator field excitation.
 The driver's master controller included a 'Top' position, which when selected diverted the power from the electric train heating equipment to the traction motors or, if the electric train heating was not in use the engine speed was increased raised to give a corresponding increase in power output for traction purposes.

 The AEI Type 253 traction motors were being used for the first time on British Railways.
 In the application for D0260 the motors had two stages of field weakening in conjunction with a 17/70 gear ratio, which gave a maximum service speed of 100mph.
 The motors were nose-suspended, axle-hung, force ventilated and equipped with a lap-wound armature.
 Its choice was also important because its small volume and low weight in relation to its high torque and power output.
-These motors would be used in the Class 25/1, 25/2 & 25/3 build and in a number of overseas narrow gauge locomotives, where there small size was of great benefit.
+These motors would be used in the Class 25/1, 25/2 & 25/3 build and in a number of overseas narrow gauge locomotives, where their small size was of great benefit.

 Specifications - Miscellaneous